Site Plans and Site Plan Agreements

 As a condition to the approval of plans and drawings, the municipality may require the owner of the land to provide such facilities, easements, and other matters as are specified in the legislation by entering into a site plan agreement.

-If a municipality fails to approve plans or drawings within 30 days of submission or if an owner is not satisfied with any requirement made by the municipality, including the terms of any site plan agreement, the matter may be referred to the Ontario Municipal Board for determination.
+If a municipality fails to approve plans or drawings within 30 days of submission or if an owner is not satisfied with any requirement made by the municipality, including the terms of any site plan agreement, the matter may be referred to the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board) for determination.

-We assist our clients through the various stages of the approval process for site plans - from the application stage, to meetings with relevant municipal staff regarding conditions of approval, to negotiating site plan agreements with municipal staff, to representation before the Ontario Municipal Board and any related court proceedings.
+We assist our clients through the various stages of the approval process for site plans - from the application stage, to meetings with relevant municipal staff regarding conditions of approval, to negotiating site plan agreements with municipal staff, to representation before the Local Planning Appeal Tribunal and any related court proceedings.